The moment Victoria delivered their baby, Brad’s life changed forever. He told his very first dad joke.

 Victoria continued to gawk at her baby.
-Her whole word was blissfully-
+Her whole world was blissfully-

 “Did you hear that?!”
-Brad stared deeper and deeper into the eyes of everyone in the room, challenging them to deny his new personality.
+Brad asked, staring deeper and deeper into the eyes of everyone in the room, challenging them to deny his new personality.

-Less than 30 seconds later, Victoria heard Brad’s Ford Fusion peel out of the hospital parking lot.
+Less than thirty seconds later, Victoria heard Brad’s Ford Fusion peel out of the hospital parking lot.

-He drove 11 hours to the nearest talent agency in Utah. $3,000 cash down and an eye scan later he was represented at the Von Trapp Family Slingers talent agency.
-He told them his plan to tell hilarious, butt clenching jokes before thousands of people, staring them down to laugh until they did.
+He drove eleven hours to the nearest talent agency in Utah. $3,000 cash down and an eye scan later he was represented at the Von Trapp Family Slingers.
+He told them his plan to tell hilarious, butt-clenching jokes before thousands of people, staring them down to laugh until they did.
 “That’s how comedy works,” he professed.

 Upon hearing his demented plan, Von Trapp Family Slingers passed Brad off to their sister agency, Trump’s Institution for Talent Stars.
-At TITS, Brad immediately booked a 50 state tour with huge stadiums and guaranteed sold-out crowds.
+At TITS, Brad immediately booked a fifty-state tour with huge stadiums and guaranteed sold-out crowds.
 He was instructed to deliver his jokes just as he had in his voice memo audition.
-However, what TITS didn’t tell Brad that when he would peer into the vulnerable souls of the audience, everyone would be too concentrated on babysitting his ego to notice TITS slipping revised copies of the US Census with a highly unapproved US citizenship question into their bags and purses.
+However, what TITS didn’t tell Brad was that when he would peer into the vulnerable souls of the audience, everyone would be too concentrated on babysitting his ego to notice TITS slipping ‘Donald Trump for President’ propaganda into their bags and purses.
 Their partnership was perfect, stupid and perfect.

 Before Brad embarked on his tour, he went home to practice his material on Victoria, but she was, of course, a new mom and hadn’t slept in days.